 The student must maintain a current completion of a Cardiopulmonary Resuscitation Course (CPR) and have a current copy of a CPR card in Forsyth Tech student file.
 The course should be labeled "Health Care Provider."
 Certification must be through the American Heart Association.
-Evidence of completion must be presented to the department prior to the last class day of the first semester.
+Completion evidence must be presented to the department before the last class day of the first semester.
 It is the student's responsibility to keep their CPR current throughout the program.